 REF Holdings Limited (the "Company", together with its subsidiaries, the "Group") is an investment holding company and the Group is a one-stop financial printing service provider in Hong Kong, which offers a wide range of top-quality and convenient financial printing services including typesetting, proofreading, translation, design, printing, web submitting, media placement and distribution.
-The Group is not satisfied by simply just meeting customers' expectations, but strives to provide customers unique and perfect experiences.
 The services of the Group can be categorised into printing, translation and media placement.
-The core financial printing services include printing of listing documents, financial reports, compliance documents and other documents.
+The core financial printing services of the Group include printing of listing documents, financial reports, compliance documents and other documents.
+Most of the Group's customers are listed on the Stock Exchange of Hong Kong Limited (the "Stock Exchange").